by Claudia Larsen

 If your garden receives four to six hours of sunlight or more, you have excellent habitat for most Florida wildflowers.
 Flowers can be started from seed, but may have delayed emergence if they need stratification by nature.
 Plants from containers will thrive, but remember to get them established by watering as needed for two to three weeks.
 Water deeply to penetrate root systems.
 Give plants 18 to 24 inches of room so they can mature without crowding.
 Taller species can be planted two to three feet apart.

-Early spring wildflowers for your garden include Coreopsis spp., Penstemon spp., Verbena spp., blue-eyed grass (Sisyrinchium angustifolium), beebalm (Monarda punctata), coralbean (Erythrina herbacea), wild indigo (Baptisia spp.), Florida greeneyes (Berlandiera subacaulis), Atamasco lily (Zephyranthes atamasca) and fleabane (Erigeron spp.).
+Early spring wildflowers for your garden include Coreopsis spp., Penstemon spp., Verbena spp., Blue-eyed grass (Sisyrinchium angustifolium), Spotted beebalm (Monarda punctata), Coralbean (Erythrina herbacea), Wild indigo (Baptisia spp.), Florida greeneyes (Berlandiera subacaulis), Rain lily (Zephyranthes atamasca) and Fleabane (Erigeron spp.).

 A shady site can be enhanced with wildflowers too.
-Try violets (Viola spp.), partridge berry (Mitchella repens), twinflower (Dyschoriste spp.), coralbean, elephant’s foot (Elephantopus elatus), columbine (Aquilegia canadensis), Dutchman’s pipe (Aristolochia tomentosa), rouge plant (Rivina humilis), salvias (Salvia spp.) and petunia (Ruellia caroliniensis).
+Try violets (Viola spp.), Partridgeberry (Mitchella repens), twinflower (Dyschoriste spp.), Coralbean, Elephant’s foot (Elephantopus elatus), Wild columbine (Aquilegia canadensis), Dutchman’s pipe (Aristolochia tomentosa), Rougeplant (Rivina humilis), salvias (Salvia spp.) and Carolina wild petunia (Ruellia caroliniensis).

 Because some of these plants have non-native relatives that have naturalized in Florida, it’s important to shop by the scientific name.
 To locate native nurseries in your area, visit the Florida Association of Native Nurseries website.